 5 Latest Updates

 Halal Certification became mandatory for enterprises entering Indonesian market on Oct.17, 2019.
 The head of BPJPH said that the authorities will not require all the products to be halal-certified immediately, but to implement the HPA Law step by step, likely meaning there will be some form of grace period offered.
-A simple timeline could be as follows:
+Businesses are able to obtain the halal certification progressively or gradually with the period specified below:

 Indonesia estimates that it will issue at least 100,000 halal certificates in 2020 and increase the personnel of halal certification audit to 5000.
 Halal certificate issued by BPJPH after Oct.
 17, 2019 will be valid for 4 years.
 The renewal of the halal certificate must be applied no later than 3 months before the validity of the halal certificate expires.
 Halal certificates issued by MUI before HPA Law takes effect are still effective until they expire, but upon expiry renewal submissions would need to be submitted to BPJPH.